Shabir Shah: 2019 arrest and terror funding case

+On 12 March 2026, the Supreme Court of India granted him bail, noting the prolonged delay in the trial and the length of his incarceration since 2019.

 Support for Shabir Ahmad Shah

 In 1994, Amnesty International condemned the imprisonment of Shah via AI INDEX: ASA 20/WU 13/94 and demanded his release claiming that Shah was illegally imprisoned under the TADA Act.

 In 2021, a Chicago-based organisation Justice for All, started the #FreeShabirShah campaign, claiming that Shah has served 35 years in prison without any conviction and suffering from hypertension, diabetes, and heart disease.